 The future of our cemeteries

-In line with the planning permissions granted in October 2015, we aim to:
+In line with the planning permissions granted in October 2015, we are working to:

-- removing soil that was contaminated by unauthorised waste disposal
+- removing unsuitable material that is contaminated by unauthorised waste disposal

 - clearing scrub vegetation

-- planting 60 native trees and substantial shrub planting
+- planting 60 native trees with substantial shrub planting

-- building habitat features for amphibians, reptiles, mammals and insects
+- building habitat features for, reptiles, mammals and insects

-We will plant 60 new trees, including native species, to improve the biodiversity and the overall nature conservation value of the area.
+The final phase of the project which includes the installation of the paths and concrete rafts for the headstones.
+The works also include the planting of 60 new trees will be planted, including native species, to improve the biodiversity and the overall nature conservation value of the area.

-The works have been designed in conjunction with the London Wildlife Trust to protect and enhance the biodiversity of the site.
+The works have been designed in conjunction with the London Wildlife Trust to protect and enhance the biodiversity of the cemetery.

-Planning permission was granted in October 2015 and our planning conditions have since been approved.
-Faculty permission has been received from the Diocese of Southwark.
+- planning permission was granted in October 2015; planning conditions have since been approved

 - Proposal boards (September 2015) (pdf, 9.5mb)